Mobility Scooter

 January 2022 Update: Someone gave me an electric wheelchair that was too big for me, so I put it up for sale so I could buy a Pride Go-Go.
 But something amazing happened.
 Someone wanted that electric wheelchair but asked me if I'd be willing to trade it for her scooter... which turned out to be a Pride Go-Go with four wheels.
 She had also invested in the 18 amp batteries with the larger battery case.
 I even found out she got the batteries and the case from the same mechanic that works on my van.

 I found this scooter to have a much smoother ride, the seat swivels so easy I don't need the extra swivel I used on the other one, the seat is more comfortable so I don't need the extra cushions on it, and the turn radius is much tighter making it easier to get in and out of the smaller spaces of my apartment which I thought I needed a 3-wheel one to do.
 Then I gave the other one to someone else I know who can't afford to buy one.
+(Since then, I discovered I could use a salon stool on wheels in my apartment.)